rahul13ramesh/quickspot/README.md

 # Quickspot

-Deploy spot instances from the command line
+Deploy spot instances (one-time) from the command line

 ## Installation